Gabmeister05/Demo/README.md

 - Most of the buttons have functions but still they have ERRORS that needs to be corrected
 - Fast Forward, Backward and Shuffle buttons are optional
 - Planning Night-Mode and possible button functions, working and fixing on ERRORS
+- The Autoplay button has function (sort of, it ran into a gitch ERROR)

 List of buttons for music player: